 Make your way to Bendigo for a rollicking Saturday afternoon on the Blues Tram, rolling through the streets with local brews and blues on the first Saturday afternoon of every month.

-Take leisurely wander through Bendigo's arts precinct, taking in the boutique galleries on View Street, and the street art on Chancery Lane.
+Take a leisurely wander through Bendigo's arts precinct, taking in the boutique galleries on View Street and the street art on Chancery Lane.

 For a sun-downer, make a laneway stop at Dispensary Bar & Diner.

 Drink/eat: Dispensary Bar & Diner

 Saturday night: Bendigo